Testing the effectiveness of unconventional monetary policy in Japan and the United States

+For the U.S., we use Moody's seasoned BAA corporate bond yield relative to 10-year treasury yield \citep{FredCS} as the credit spreads, and the excess bond premium in \cite{GZ_AER12} and \cite{GZ_AER_DATA} for Japan.
+The test results show that our baseline results for IH$_{1}$ (Tables \ref{tb:excl_sr_app}-\ref{tb:excl_sr_2app}) and IH$_{2}$ (Table \ref{tb:csvar-cksvar_app}) are robust to the inclusion of credit spreads in the VAR.

-\paragraph{Robustness of Japanese results to 10-year rates} Similarly, we test the robustness of our results for the Japanese data by using the 10-year yields in the model instead.
+\paragraph{Robustness of Japanese results to 10-year rates.} Similarly, we test the robustness of our results for the Japanese data by using the 10-year yields instead.
 This shortens the available sample for estimation to 1987q4 to 2019q1.
-Tables \ref{tb:excl_sr_10yearJP} - \ref{tb:csvar-cksvar_10yearJP} report test statistics for the 3 types of tests for the IH.
+Tables \ref{tb:excl_sr_10yearJP} and \ref{tb:csvar-cksvar_10yearJP} report test statistics for the two types of tests for the IH.
 From Tables \ref{tb:excl_sr_10yearJP} and \ref{tb:csvar-cksvar_10yearJP}, the IH is rejected across all lags.
-For the CKSVAR alternative, we select 2 lags based in the Akaike criterion.
-Then Table \ref{tb:csvar-cksvar_10yearJP} also suggests the rejection of the IH.
+For the CKSVAR alternative, 2 lags are selected based on the AIC.
+Table \ref{tb:csvar-cksvar_10yearJP} also suggests the rejection of the IH.